Tigercoder0218/Shopify-flutter-demo/README.md

 We are try to use **riverpod** as state management to improve widget rebuilding performance.
 May be at some place we can also improve more performance but for the demo purpose i ignore that.
-You can learn more about riverpod form the [official page](https://riverpod.dev/).
+You can learn more about riverpod form the [official page].
 And let us know you view point on riverpod and which state management you like.

 In future we will try to use storefront graphQL api to add more functionality.